Frequently Asked Questions

 I’m a contractor but I have a number of sub-contractors that also need the Astrodynamic Standards software.
 Do I have to make a separate request for each?

-No. The request wizard will ask you if you have any sub-contractors (you can add as many as you need to).
+The request wizard will ask you if you have any sub-contractors (you can add as many as you need to).
 Please ensure that the list of software that you request covers all the required software.
-For example, if the prime contractor needs SGP4 but the sub-contractors needs SP and LAMOD, the request should include all three pieces of software.
+For example the prime contractor may need SGP4 but the sub-contractors may need SP and LAMOD, the request should include all three pieces of software.

 I’m a contractor and I already requested the software on another contract.
 Can I use it on a different contract?